-Tankers and bulk carriers generally do not have cargo aft of the deckhouse so there is space to expand the engine exhaust system casing aft or to one side to install the scrubber.
-Containerships typically have a short deckhouse with containers stowed aft of the deckhouse (except smaller feeder types that have the deckhouse fully aft).
+Tankers and bulk carriers generally do not have cargo aft of the deckhouse so there is oftentimes space to expand the engine exhaust system casing aft or to one side to install the scrubber.
+Containerships typically have a short deckhouse with containers stowed aft of the deckhouse (except for smaller feeder types that have the deckhouse fully aft).
 For containerships, expanding the engine exhaust system casing may result in reduced container stowage capacity aft of the deckhouse.
-For new vessels, the space for the scrubber, bypass and auxiliary equipment can be designed into the vessel and may therefore not have as much of an impact on other systems as for retrofits.
+For new vessels, the space for the scrubber, bypass and auxiliary equipment can be designed into the vessel and may therefore have less impact on other systems as for retrofits.
+For retrofit installations, engine exhaust system casing modifications as previously mentioned, together with the below items, can require significant conversion work:

-For retrofit installations, engine exhaust system casing modifications previously mentioned, together with space necessary for new pumps and piping systems, including possibly new sea chests and overboard discharges, plus space for the alkaline material storage (for closed loop scrubbers) and wastewater processing can mean significant conversion work.
-There may not be space available in existing engine rooms, and other spaces would need to be modified to fit new equipment; an enlargement of the engine room may also have to be considered.
+- space necessary for new pumps and piping systems, including possibly new sea chests or enlargement of the existing ones and overboard discharges - space for the alkaline material storage (for closed loop scrubbers) - space for wastewater processing

+There may not be space available in existing engine rooms, and other spaces would require modification to fit new equipment; an enlargement of the engine room may also have to be considered.
 Retrofitting a scrubber may require a significant out-of-service period, particularly on larger ships where the scrubber and auxiliary equipment are large.
+For more information about retrofitting, refer to Appendix I.